kac5a/k5_documents/README.md

               },
             ],
             infoName: 'INFORMATION',
-            infoTemplate: 'So this guy is basivally robbed me.
+            infoTemplate: 'So this guy is basically robbed me.
 Arrest him!!!', },
         ]
     }